 Careers in Dietetics

-Registered dietitians (RD) work in a wide variety of employment settings, including
+Registered Dietitians work in a wide variety of employment settings, including private

-health care, business and industry, public health, education, research, and private
+practice, media, health care, business and industry, education and research.

 Many work environments, particularly those in medical and health care settings, require that an individual be credentialed as an RD.